jasonm/radio-beer-bartender/README.md

 kanso install
 ```

-Specify the name of the database you want to deploy to:
+Specify the name of the local (and, optionally, production) database you want
+to deploy to:

 ```
-cp env.example .env # now edit .env if you want to change the database.
-                    # The default is radio_beer_development
+cp kansorc.example .kansorc
 ```

+Now, edit `.kansorc` to change the local or production database.

 Deploy:

 ```
-bin/push
+kanso push
 ```

 You should see output ending with something like: